georgetchelidze/swift-pca/README.md

 The manifest will use `OPENBLAS_PREFIX/include` and `OPENBLAS_PREFIX/lib` automatically.

 Note: iOS was removed from `platforms` since shipping OpenBLAS there is nontrivial.

+### macOS note
+On macOS, the package links the system `Accelerate` framework; no vendored OpenBLAS is needed.
+If you prefer using only OpenBLAS on macOS, build OpenBLAS with LAPACK yourself and remove the `Accelerate` link from `Package.swift`.

 ## Data Shape
 - Input is `[[Double]]` with shape `(nSamples, nFeatures)`.